drshounak/Twin-Url/README.md

-# Simple Url Shortner and redirector witn branded url using Cloudflare Workers (Link analysis with Matomo self-hosted)
+# Simple Url Shortner and redirector with branded url using Cloudflare Workers (Link analysis with Matomo self-hosted)
 A very simple fast free(within cloudflare free limit) URL shortner built on top of Cloudflare Workers and Cloudflare KV database.
 A 302 redirector for shortening your url at edge.
 Or you can use it as a link organisation and management tool.
 For visitors analytics you can use **Matomo** (both paid and self-hosted works).
 I could not make it work with Plausible or Umami.
 ## How to use
 ### Deploy a KV database